stratux/stratux/notes/README-calibrate-GpsTimeOffset.md

 # For developer:

-## How to find GpsTimeOffsetPpsMs for GPS devices
+## How to find GpsTimeOffsetPPS for GPS devices

 in `main/gps/osTime.go` set `SHOW_TIME_DIFFERENCE_ONLY` to true
 ```go